The Company is proud of its close links with units of HM Forces:

 The Corps offers a wealth of new experiences and a huge amount of fun: weekly training nights, based in Westminster, cover skills in First Aid, Major Incident Response, Advanced Driving (of military vehicles) Navigation, Radio Communications, Self Defence, Weapons Handling and much more.

-The FANY is a voluntary organisation; the only female yeomanry unit and the most decorated female Corps.
+FANY(PRVC) is a voluntary organisation, the only female yeomanry unit and the most decorated female Corps.
 FANYs served in both Great Wars, in roles previously considered to be for men only.
 In the Great War FANYs drove ambulance convoys in Flanders and in France and ran field hospitals on the battlefields.
 In the Second, they were drivers, coders and signallers.

 Website: Click Here.